MarceloBerlitz/factminer/factminer-offline/README.md

 ## Running
-At the repository directory, run: docker-compose build docker-compose run --rm server docker-compose run --rm ngrok
+At the repository directory, run: docker-compose build docker-compose run --rm --service-ports server docker-compose run --rm ngrok
 Stop server with command "stop".
 ## Adding plugins:
 - Add the link into the Dockerfile;
-- Create the volume pointing to the new plugin directory inside "plugins"